 First time?
 This is the API reference.
 For a guided walkthrough of building your first extension from scratch, see the Extension Authoring Guide.
 For the conceptual foundation (why Elixir is Minga's Elisp, how the BEAM makes extensions safe), read Extensibility.

 Extensions are Elixir packages that run inside the editor.
 They have full access to the BEAM VM, the same way Emacs Lisp packages have full access to the Emacs runtime.
-Your extension's init/1 callback is where everything happens: register commands, bind keys, hook into the advice system, declare config options.
+Declarative contributions are described at compile time, and runtime setup happens in init/1.

 This page covers every public API an extension can use, with copy-pasteable examples.